Code-Institute-Submissions/gareth-39-Gamewise-Blog/README.md

 # Welcome to my Gamewise Blog Project Portfolio 4.
-Created using the django blog provided by CODE INSITUTE.
+Created using the django blog provided by CODE INSTITUTE.

 * Here is a live link to my blog https://gamewise-blog.herokuapp.com/